FrancisCrickInstitute/network_invsync/README.md

 *mPAGES* is the maximum number of pages supported by the ISE API GET Request.
 This should be reflective of your environment (i.e. On the ISE PSN Node > Administration > Network Resources > Network Devices.
 Take total number of devices and divide by 100 to get Max Pages).<br />
 *yFILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [3]. <br />

-- A YAML Configuration file is loaded *config.yaml* in the working directory [2].
-This is used by NORNIR to build a list of hosts in the group PROD.
-It references the .yaml files in *network_inventory* [3] folder.
+- A YAML Configuration file is loaded *config.yaml* [2].
+It references the .yaml files in *network_inventory* folder.
 The file also defines the number of concurrent connections supported.

 - An ISE ERS JSON Configuration file is loaded from *ise_ers.json* [4].
 Expected format is: